On the invariants of finite groups arising in a topological quantum field theory: Commutativity, nilpotency, supersolvability and solvability criteria.

 Now we prove the solvability criterion of Theorem~\ref{t:qh-criteria}(d). \emph{Proof of Theorem \ref{t:qh-criteria}(d).} If $h=1$, then $q_1(G) = d(G) > d(\mr{A}_5) = 1/12$, and $G$ is already known to be solvable by a result of Dixon \cite{D73}.
 So, now assume that $h \ge 2$, and suppose that $G$ is a counterexample to the claim with minimal order.
 By Lemma \ref{l:dG}(a), we have \mbox{$d(G) \ge q_h(G) > q_h(\mr{A}_5) > 1/|\mr{A}_5|=1/60$}.

 We first note that $q_h(G') \ge q_h(G)$ by Lemma \ref{l:mono}.
 So if $G' <G$, then $G'$ is solvable by induction on the order of the group.
 But then $G$ is also solvable, a contradiction.
-So $G=G'$ is perfect, which means
+So $G=G'$ is perfect and nontrivial irreducible characters have degree at least $2$.
+Thus,